MooersLab/jupyterlabcctbxsnips/README.md

 The `rein` invokes the `reinitialize` command.
 The `U8` fetches PDB file 3nd4, generates the biological unit, and orients the molecular object.

-The above shortcuts are part of over 200 functions loaded by running the `pymolshortcuts.py` script in Cell [1].
+The above shortcuts are part of over 250 functions loaded by running the `pymolshortcuts.py` script in Cell [1].
 The shortcuts are listed below Cell [1] when the script is loaded.
 Folding hid the list.
 Clicking the three dots displays the list.
 The script is available for download [here](https://github.com/MooersLab/pymolshortcuts).

 Cell [1] demonstrates how external Python scripts can be loaded and run in PyMOL inside a Jupyter Notebook.
-Note that the script is run in the same manner that they are loaded and run at PyMOL prompt in the PyMOL GUI.
+Note that the script is run in the same manner that a Python script is loaded and run at PyMOL prompt in the PyMOL GUI.

 <p align="center"><img src="./images/Fig3pymol.png" alt="HTML5 Icon" style="width:606px;height:404px;"></p>

 The function `get_symm()` is from Robert Campbell's script `list_symm.py`.
 It takes the space group number as an argument to look up the space group information in the `sgtbx` module of CCTBX.
-It is being used here to display the symmetry operators of space group 155 with the shorthand notation found in the International Tables of Crystallography and as rotation matrices plus translation vectors.
+It is used here to display the symmetry operators of space group 155 with the shorthand notation found in the International Tables of Crystallography and as rotation matrices plus translation vectors.
 This space group is the same as that for the above crystal structure (3ND4).
 This function uses the `sys` module.
-That module was already loaded upon the running of the `pymolshortcuts.py` script in [1], so it does not need to be imported again.
+That module was loaded upon running the `pymolshortcuts.py` script in [1], so no need to import it again.

 <p align="center"><img src="./images/Fig4cctbx.png" alt="HTML5 Icon" style="width:606px;height:404px;"></p>

-The mtzObjectSummary.py script in the MtzObjects subfolder of the CCTBX project prints a summary of an mtz file.
+The mtzObjectSummary.py snippet prints a summary of an mtz file.
 The mtz file contains data for SirA-like protein (DSY4693) from Desultobacterium hafniense, Northeast Structural Genomics Consortium Target DhR2A.

 The inspiration for this plot comes from the ReciprocalSpaceship project.
 The data in this mtz has columns of I(+) and I(-).
-We use these data to make a I(+) vs I(-) plot below.
+We use these data to make a I(+) vs I(-) scatter plot below.

 <p align="center"><img src="./images/Fig5mtzSummary.png" alt="HTML5 Icon" style="width:517px;height:727px;"></p>

-The I(+) vs I(-) plot below was made after reading the X-ray data into a cctbx Miller array, a special data structure for X-ray data.
+The I(+) vs I(-) plot below was made after reading the X-ray data into a cctbx Miller array, a data structure designed for X-ray data.
 The I(+) and I(-) were eventually read into separate lists.
-These two sets of values were plotted against each other in a scatter plot.
+We plot the two lists against each other in a scatter plot.

 <p align="center"><img src="./images/Fig6IpImPlot.png" alt="HTML5 Icon" style="width:535px;height:1027px;"></p>

-There two several advanced features in this plot.
+There are two advanced Matplotlib features in this plot.
-First, the tick labels needed to be evenly distributed on both axes.
-This was enforced with the imported `MultipleLocator` function.
+First, the imported `MultipleLocator` function enforced even distribution of the tick labels.
-Second, the comma for the thousandths place needed to be added to the labels of the tick marks.
+Second, the imported `FunctionFormatter` added the commas to the thousandths place in the tick mark labels.
-This was enforced with the imported MultipleLocator function.
-Its argument set the increment in the tick mark spacing.

 ## Roadmap of rest of this page